 Please do not move furniture as you may scratch the floors.

-MUST USE coasters on wooden dining room table and living table.
+MUST USE coasters on wooden dining room, kitchen, and living room tables.

 Heaters cannot be unattended and must be turned off when guest is not in apartment.